Will Solar Panels Work Through Glass?

 As in any PV system, the orientation towards the Sun is essential to optimize the energy yields of the solar panels.
 Placing the solar panels inside a house or inside a car is a terrible idea from this point of view.

-If you are inside a building or house, you will need to find a window that faces South in order to maximize your power output.
-Placing a solar panel behind a window that is facing North would be equal to not having a solar panel.
+If you are inside a building or house, you will need to find a window or normal glass that faces South in order to maximize the application of your power output.
+Placing a solar panel behind a window or sheets of glass, that is facing North would be equal to not having a solar panel.

-Second, by placing solar panels inside a building or a behind a car window also has a bad effect.
+Second, placing solar panels inside a building or behind a car tinted glass window also has a bad effect.
 The solar irradiance will be at its maximum value when the Sun is in its highest position, meaning midday.
-Since the roof of the car or the house will be blocking the direct path of sunlight at this time, then your solar panel won’t be able to take advantage of one of the best moments to generate solar energy.
+Since the roof of the car, house, or the office building will be blocked from the direct incoming light path of sunlight at this time, then your solar panel won’t be able to take advantage of one of the best moments to generate solar energy and to reduce energy production.
 The only production at this moment will be from DHI.

 DNI and DHI